Computational-Biology-OceanOmics/LCA_With_Fishbase/README.md

 **Output**: a table of LCAs for every query in the BLAST table.

-# Input/Output when using calculateLCAWithFishbase_Claude_FAIReCompatible.py
+# Input/Output when using calculateLCAWithFishbase_FAIReCompatible.py

+This requires more input data (the asv_count_table.tsv and the final and raw taxa tables) but is more useful if you want output in the FAIRe standard.

 **Input**: a table of BLAST hits (see below for format)